Scales in the natural language: Some observations on semantics and typology

 Irina A. Khomchenkova

-Lomonosov Moscow State University, Moscow, Russia; Vinogradov Russian language Institute, Russian Academy of Sciences, Moscow, Russia; irina.khomchenkova@yandex.ru
+Lomonosov Moscow State University, Moscow, Russia; Vinogradov Russian Language Institute, Russian Academy of Sciences, Moscow, Russia; irina.khomchenkova@yandex.ru

 Abstract: